 DENIOS offers a wide variety of drums for every requirement.
 Wide-necked drums are manufactured out of high-quality plastic and are ideally suited for the storage of solids and pastes.
-Steel drums are available in volumes of either 60 or 205 litres and are UN-approved.
 The large opening of the plastic, UN-approved open top drum makes filling easier.
-The clamping ring protects against spillage or contamination of the contents.

 All of the drums and polyethylene barrels in our range are UN approved, so as long as you use them appropriately, you can be confident about compliance with environmental protection regulations.

 When purchasing drums, you will need to make sure that they are properly suited for the substances that you intend to store, that they are of sufficient capacity, and that they have the right sized openings for your purposes.
 You should also ensure that the lid type you choose strikes the right balance between security and ease of access.
 Some drum lids incorporate valves to prevent gas from building up inside them and creating a pressure-related explosion risk.

 We stock UN approved drums manufactured from steel and designed for the storage of liquids or solid materials.
 They have ported openings and therefore usually require tools to open, providing an extra layer of security.
 Untreated on the inside, they are painted on the outside and are available in 60 litre or 205 litre sizes.
 Because they meet UN standards, these drums are suitable for use with all the standard equipment used in the industry, minimising the risk of accidents.